dcalab/p4-mapreduce-w17-public/spec/Spec.rst

 - Create a new folder in the main project directory called :code:`var` (delete it if it already exists first).
 This is where we will store all intermediate files used by the MapReduce server.
 - Create a new thread, which will listen for UDP heartbeat messages from the workers.
 This should listen on (:code:`port_number - 1`)
 - Create a new TCP socket on the given :code:`port_number` and call the :code:`listen()` function.
+- Create any additional threads or setup you think you may need.
+Another thread for fault tolerance could be helpful.
 - Wait for incoming messages!

 Worker Class